hettk/multiscale_graphbased_grading/README.md

 </p>

 <p align="center"><img src="figures/figure_2.png" width="600"><br>
-Fig. 2 Schema of the proposed multi-scale graph-based grading method.
+<i>Fig. 2 Schema of the proposed multi-scale graph-based grading method.
 First, the segmentation maps are used to aggregate grading values.
 Our method computes a histogram for each structure/subfield.
 Once the graphs are built, an elastic net is computed to select the most discriminating graph features for each anatomical scale.
 A first layer of random forest classifiers are computed to estimate a posteriori probabilities.
 Finally, a linear classifier is trained with the a posteriori probabilities from each anatomical scale to compute the final decision.
-A random forest classifier replaces the linear classifier for the multimodal experiments to deal with the feature heterogeneity resulting from the concatenation of a posteriori probabilities and cognitive scores.</p>
+A random forest classifier replaces the linear classifier for the multimodal experiments to deal with the feature heterogeneity resulting from the concatenation of a posteriori probabilities and cognitive scores.</i></p>

 ### Features selection